grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 Both write the reformatted code to stdout.

 Coming soon will be a check mode and an in-place rewrite mode.
-Check mode will scan code and determine if it matches the formatter style without reformatting — useful for CI checks to ensure all code is properly formatted.
+Check mode will scan code and determine if it matches the formatter style without reformatting—useful for CI checks to ensure all code is properly formatted.

 The next version of the LSP in our VSCode language extension for Grain to be released alongside the formatter supports whole document formatting, so if you enable `Format On Save` it will reformat all the code each time you save.
 Code section formatting will be in a minor release after that.